ScaxCodes/ScaxCodes/README.md

 <li>🔲 Finishing Up with JavaScript (TBD)</li>
 <!---
 Einschleicher/Einschleicher is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
+Aight.
 --->